Support for hardware accelerator pipelines that communicate through streams is

 ai_engine_0as shown above.

-<input_port>is the streaming port defined in the producer or consumer kernel.Important: If the port-width of the output and input ports do not match, the Vitis compiler will automatically insert a data-width converter between the two ports as part of the build process.
-The inclusion of the data-width converter will either truncate a larger bit-width output to a smaller bit-width input, or expand a smaller bit-width to a larger bit-width.
+<input_port>is the streaming port defined in the producer or consumer kernel.Important: If the port-width of the output and input ports do not match, the Vitis compiler automatically inserts a data-width converter between the two ports as part of the build process.
+The inclusion of the data-width converter is either truncate a larger bit-width output to a smaller bit-width input, or expand a smaller bit-width to a larger bit-width.